Preparations for a UK-NZ Free Trade Agreement

 An FTA is a chance to deepen our strong links with the UK, make it easier for goods and business to flow between the two countries, and ensure that our relationship continues to grow into the future.
 The UK shares our support for an open and rules-based international trading system.
 We have complementary legal systems and many shared perspectives on key trade issues, which should make it possible to negotiate an FTA quickly.
 The UK has undertaken a similar public consultation process for a future FTA with New Zealand.

 New Zealand wants a high quality, comprehensive and progressive trade agreement with the UK that builds on our already strong relationship.
-The key benefits that we will be looking for in our free trade agreement include:
+The key benefits that we will be looking for in a free trade agreement include:

 - Removing tariffs and other barriers that restrict the free flow of goods between our two countries